Official websites use .gov

 • Alan Kessler, PhD, Postdoctoral Fellow

-• Leah Pitman, BS, Postbaccalaureate Fellow
+• Ian Schowe, BS, Postbaccalaureate Intramural Research Training Award Fellow

-Pol III synthesizes high levels of tRNA by a conserved process of transcription termination–associated reinitiation, relevant to development and cancer.
+Pol III synthesizes high levels of tRNA by a conserved process of transcription termination–associated re-initiation, relevant to development and cancer.
 Termination occurs within a short tract of T residues in the non-template (NT) DNA strand at the ends of Pol III–transcribed genes.
 The nascent transcripts bear a copy of this terminator, U(n)U-3′OH, a recognition motif for the nuclear La protein, which binds in a sequence- and length-dependent manner.
 Notably, the 3′U(n) length–dependence of La binding is usually shorter than the minimal T-length required for efficient Pol III termination, the latter of which is 6, 5, and 4 Ts for Saccharomyces cerevisiae, Schizosaccharomyces pombe, and humans, respectively.
-This suggests a La link with tRNA expression, a link that fits with human Pol III, which evolved a minimal 4T termination mechanism; the data suggest that this may direct some post-transcriptional events.
+This suggests an La link with tRNA expression, a link that fits with human Pol III, which evolved a minimal 4T termination mechanism; the data suggest that this may direct some post-transcriptional events.
 Studies on development, structure, and its gene variants indicate that human Pol III evolved termination mechanisms to control gene-regulatory programs with greater intricacy.

 The human La protein is a target of auto-antibodies in patients with chronic inflammatory diseases such as systemic lupus erythematosus, Sjögren’s syndrome (SS) (La is also known as SS antigen-B, SSB), and neonatal lupus.
 Although La is active in other immune pathways, evidence for its primary involvement in autoimmunity is lacking.
 As noted above, La binds to POL III transcripts in all cells and serves as a chaperone during their nuclear maturation.
 La not only protects pre–tRNAs from 3′ exonucleases, but also directs and temporally orders the first step in the 5′ processing by the RNase P pathway.
 We propose a role for La in a novel pathway, different from tRNA maturation.
 Our data suggest that La is a determinant for a subset of pre-tRNAs (genes) to enter an alternative pathway to specific activation of the type-I interferon (IFN) response.
 We are studying a dual-activity tRNA gene(s) for which La is a key determinant of whether the nascent 4T–terminated transcripts are directed to tRNA maturation or to an alternate pathway of innate immune activation.
-Accordingly, some dual activity tRNA genes may serve as endogenous immune adjuvants or may contribute to autoimmunity.
+Accordingly, some dual-activity tRNA genes may serve as endogenous immune adjuvants or may contribute to autoimmunity.
 We are currently exploring these possibilities.

 The rate of RNA production by Pol III was shown to affect the efficiency by which pre-tRNAs acquire the common m2,2G26 modification, which increases tRNA activity.
 Disrupted tRNA biogenesis, attributable to gene variants, leads to developmental and other diseases, as well as to neurodegeneration and intellectual impairment.
 About 120 modifications occur on tRNAs, of which about 40 have been documented for human cytoplasmic (cy–) tRNAs and several others for human mitochondrial (mt-) tRNAs.
 Many tRNA–modification enzymes (TME) are multisubunit, and some composite modifications require several gene products.
 Thus, mutations in numerous TMEs cause disease.